-- When the rank of a set leader x changes from r 1 to r, mark all nodes in that set.
-At least 2^r nodes are marked and each of these marked nodes will always have rank less than r - There are n nodes total and any object with rank r marks 2^r of them - Thus there can be at most $n/2^r$ objects of rank r
+- When the rank of a set leader x changes from r 1 to r, mark all nodes in its set.
+At least 2^r nodes are marked, and no other node with rank r will ever mark those nodes. - There are n nodes total and any object with rank r marks 2^r of them - Thus there can be at most $n/2^r$ objects of rank r